 - Running Gag:Fanfare"What was that?""French horns."

 - Self-Deprecation: From the Vol. 1 liner notes:As you listen to this album you'll soon begin to understand why Stan Freberg flunked American history in high school.

 - Single Stanza Song: In two places.

-- The Tin Pan Alley sketch in Volume Two consists of two failed Tin Pan Alley songwriters doing a medley of their greatest hits.
+- The Tin Pan Alley sketch in Vol. 2 consists of two failed Tin Pan Alley songwriters doing a medley of their greatest hits.